noah8368/Celestial_Object_Classifier/README.md

 data.

-After running this, our team was able to generate a custom labeled dataset of 1156 images with ~2000 labelled galaxies.
+After running this, our team was able to generate a custom labeled dataset of 224 images with 3,962 labelled examples.
 The [LabelImg](https://pypi.org/project/labelImg/) package was used to label our data.
-This dataset may be accessed [here](https://drive.google.com/drive/folders/14_X-lVrrFZzI7jWub8lkf_O5h90eb0ur?usp=sharing).
+This dataset may be accessed [here](https://drive.google.com/drive/folders/1DwQdLUHBD_u9jVjQ59cls07F_etIBqu6?usp=sharing).

 After labeling, it is usually the case that there a sizeable number of images without labelable galaxies in them.
 Additionally, it is beneficial for each